 We aim to ensure that all of our work is dealt with as swiftly as possible.
-We have set targets for our casework and expect 80% of cases to meet the target.
+We have set targets for our appeals casework and expect 80% of appeals to meet the target.

 |Procedure||Target (weeks)||No. of appeals||Performance against target||Average time taken to determine (weeks)|